Ncloud CLI

 --userData 'file:///mnt/c/Users/NAVER/Desktop/cli_linux/userData.sh'

-• User file (userData.sh) to run when creating the server
+• User file (userData.sh) to run when creating server

 #!/bin/sh